 Do US citizens need a visa for Albania?

 Pro Tip: Have a screenshot of your first hotel booking ready on your phone before you reach the immigration desk.
-Even when agents don’t ask for it, pulling it up confidently eliminates any friction caused by the language gap.
+Even when agents don’t ask for it, pulling it up confidently removes any friction caused by the language gap.

 Is Albania safe for solo female travelers?

 Pro Tip: Before getting into an informal taxi, photograph the license plate and the driver’s face, then make a visible phone call to a contact — real or performative — and state your destination and expected arrival time out loud.
-This establishes a safety perimeter that virtually every driver immediately recognizes and respects.
+This sets a safety perimeter that virtually every driver immediately recognizes and respects.

 What is the best time to visit Albania?

-Pro Tip: Many coastal bars and restaurants along the Riviera completely shutter after mid-October — boards on the windows, furniture in storage.
+Pro Tip: Many coastal bars and restaurants along the Riviera shutter completely after mid-October — boards on the windows, furniture in storage.
 If your trip falls after mid-October, confirm with your accommodation that surrounding restaurants will be operating before you book anything in smaller resort towns.

 How much does it cost to travel in Albania?